code-423n4/2023-05-ajna/README.md

 - How many external calls?:   0
 - What is the overall line coverage percentage provided by your tests?:  100
 - Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:   true
-- Please describe required context:   Auditors may have to understand / gain an understanding of positions inside of the Ajna-core contracts as well as understand reserve auctions inside the Ajna-core contracts
+- Please describe required context:   It may be helpful for auditors to gain an understanding of how positions manifest themselves as LP inside of the core pool contracts via methods like `addQuoteToken()` to better understand `PositionManager.sol`.
+Additionally, an understanding of reserve auctions (`kickReserveAuction()` and `takeReserves()`) will assist auditors in understanding and auditing `RewardsManager.sol`. `ajna-grants/src/grants` is relatively self encapsulating.
 - Does it use an oracle?:  No
-- Does the token conform to the ERC20 standard?:  True
+- Does the token conform to the ERC20 standard?:  True -> the Ajna token
 - Are there any novel or unique curve logic or mathematical models?: Listed in a whitepaper
-- Does it use a timelock function?:  True
+- Does it use a timelock function?:  No
-- Is it an NFT?: True
+- Is it an NFT?: True -> in `PositionManager.sol` one is created of a user's position
-- Does it have an AMM?:
+- Does it have an AMM?: Swapping exists in the pool contracts but is out of scope for this audit
 - Is it a fork of a popular project?:   False
 - Does it use rollups?:
 - Is it multi-chain?:  True